 Consumer-focused trading platforms have become less costly, and more user friendly, but also because:

-- Fractional investing features allow investors to seamlessly purchase even fractions of shares
+• Fractional investing features allow investors to seamlessly purchase even fractions of shares

-- AI-based investment recommendations by robo-advisors help amateur investors make decisions
+• AI-based investment recommendations by robo-advisors help amateur investors make decisions

-- Access to a variety of ESG, value-based, and sector-specific funds allow investing that matches perfectly with an investor’s preferences
+• Access to a variety of ESG, value-based, and sector-specific funds allow investing that matches perfectly with an investor’s preferences

-Robust global M&A expected to slow, but not in 2022
+Robust global M&A expected to slow

 Inflation rates rise and a recession looms

 Inflation rates have risen to 40-year highs in countries across North America and Europe amid mounting fears of an impending recession.
-While economists do not foresee a recession striking in 2022, persistently high inflation and increasing interest rates may substantially dampen consumer spending in the new year, making a recession increasingly likely in 2023.
+While economists do not foresee a recession striking in 2023, persistently high inflation and increasing interest rates may substantially dampen consumer spending in the new year, making a recession increasingly likely in 2024.

 Gloomy outlook unlikely to stifle M&A activity “in the near term”

 The expected impact of the current economic climate on M&A is counterintuitive.
 Although worries of a possible recession has escalated, appetite for deal making has hardly disappeared according to an elaborate survey conducted by KPMG.
 In fact, quite the opposite.
-80 percent of executives signaled their appetite for deals is stronger than in 2021.
-61 percent indicated they expect M&A activity in their sector to increase over the next 12 months.

 Despite the highly unstable market, the fundamental drivers of M&A remain in place.
 Companies use M&A to remain competitive, expand, acquire new capabilities, enter new markets, and dispose certain assets to cut costs and sharpen their focus.
 Such operational initiatives remain as vital, if not more, during recessionary periods.
 Indeed, if a recession does occur, economists foresee a decline of deal activity.
-Currently though, companies have been using M&A to prepare themselves for a transformed economic atmosphere.
-They intend to acquire competitive capabilities through acquisitions before interest rates rise even further and dispose of non-core assets to cut unnecessary costs before the economy considerably declines.

 A more encouraging outlook for tech M&A